Altinity/argocd-examples-clickhouse/apps/cloudbeaver/README.md

 kubectl port-forward svc/cloudbeaver -n ch 8978:8978
 ```

+Once the server is running you may configure the editor and provide
+a password for the default cbadmin account.

 ## Additional notes

 If you are accessing K8s via a bastion host, you can forward back to